Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

 \subsection{Our Contributions}

 We introduce a new type of filtration defined on a single abstract cover.
-Termed \emph{cover filtration}, our construction uses Steinhaus distances between elements of the cover.
+Termed \emph{Steinhaus filtration}, our construction uses Steinhaus distances between elements of the cover.
 We generalize the Steinhaus distance between two elements to those of multiple elements in the cover, and define a filtration on a single cover using the generalized Steinhaus distance as the filtration index.
-Working with a bottleneck distance on covers, we show a stability result on the cover filtration---the cover filtrations of two covers are $\alpha/m$ interleaved, where $\alpha$ is a bound on the bottleneck distance between the covers and $m$ is the cardinality of the smallest element in either cover (see Theorem \ref{thm:stability}).
-We conjecture that in Euclidean space, the cover filtration is isomorphic to the standard \v{C}ech filtration built on the data set.
-We prove the conjecture holds in dimension $1$ and independently that the Vietoris-Rips filtration completely determines the cover filtration in arbitrary dimensions (see Section \ref{sec:equivalence}).
+The homology persistence module of a Steinhaus filtration with infinitely many cover elements may not be $q$-tame, even when the covers are in a totally bounded space (see Lemma \ref{lem:nonqtame}).
+While this may pose a challenge to derive stability results, we show a stability result on the Steinhaus filtration when the cover is finite---the largest change in generalized Steinhaus distance provides an upper bound for the bottleneck distance of their homologies (see Theorem \ref{thm:stability}).
+We prove that in 1-dimension the Steinhaus filtration is isomorphic to the standard \v{C}ech filtration built on the dataset (see Theorem \ref{thm:cecheqv1d}) and independently that the Vietoris-Rips (VR) filtration completely determines the $1$-skeleton of the Steinhaus filtration in arbitrary dimensions (see Lemma \ref{lem:vrdetstnhs}).
+We show by example that the Steinhaus filtration is not isomorphic to the \v{C}ech filtration in higher dimensions (see Proposition \ref{prop:cech_cover_not_iso}).

-This filtration is quite general, and enables persistent homology type computations for data sets without requiring strong assumptions.
-With real life applications in mind, we study paths in the $1$-skeleton of our construction.
+This filtration is quite general, and enables the computation of persistent homology for datasets without requiring strong assumptions or defining ill-fit metrics.
+With real life applications in mind, we study paths in our construction.
 Paths provide intuitive explanations of the relationships between the objects that the terminal vertices represent.
-Our perspective of path analysis is that shortest may not be the most descriptive---see Figure \ref{fig:SPnotstable} for an illustration.
-Instead, we define a notion of \emph{stability} of paths in the cover filtration.
+Our perspective of path analysis is that shortest may not be more descriptive---see Figure \ref{fig:SPnotstable} for an illustration.
+Instead, we define a notion of \emph{stability} of paths in the Steinhaus filtration.
 Under this notion, a stable path is analogous to a highly persistent feature as identified by persistent homology.